CHTeam17/discounthunt/README.md

 How to Build and Test
 ---------------------

-In the Builder, you need a project containing a subscription to the package "YaaS Service Examples" from the team "serviceexamples".
-Alternatively, you can use our sandbox test tenant `wishlistexamples`.
+In order to build the service locally you have to provide proper ClientID and ClientSecret.
+In order to do so you need a application, within your project, which subscribes the following packages and scopes:
+* Email Package
+** Scopes: hybris.email_send, hybris.email_manage
+* Core Package
+** Scopes: hybris.media_manage, hybris.document_manage, hybris.document_view
+* Commerce as a Service
+** Scope: hybris.customer_read

+You have to store the ID of your Project as `TENANT` in [TestConstants.java](src/test/java/com/sap/wishlist/api/TestConstants.java).

-You need to create a customer in your tenant and store it as `CUSTOMER`in [TestConstants.java](src/test/java/com/sap/wishlist/api/TestConstants.java).
+You need to [create a customer](https://devportal.yaas.io/services/customer/latest/index.html#CreateCustomerwithoutEmail) in your tenant and store it as `CUSTOMER` in [TestConstants.java](src/test/java/com/sap/wishlist/api/TestConstants.java).

 Use `mvn clean install` to build the service and run the tests.